turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 ---
-title: HTML Accessibility
+title: Web Accessibility
 length: 90
 tags: html, ARIA, accessibility
 ---

 ## Vocab

-- `Accessibility` Broadly, creating an experience that is available to literally anyone
+- `Accessibility` Broadly, creating an experience that is available to anyone and everyone
 - `ARIA` Accessible Rich Internet Applications
 - `Role` The function an element serves on the page
 - `State` The state of an element on a page (e.g., expanded, disabled)